UndeadZeratul/wartrophies/README.md

 ### Important
 ---
-##### *There is a memory leak with dictionaries in GZDoom 4.3.3 and below!
-A patch has been applied to severely reduce the impact of this, so you will likely not encounter it at all.
-Should be properly fixed engine-side eventually.*
+##### *There is currently a memory leak with the dictionaries in the engine.
+A mod patch has been applied to almost neutralize this issue.
+Crashes should NOT be expected.
+Will be properly fixed engine-side eventually.
+If you are reading this, a fix does not yet exist.*
 - Requires at least GZDoom 4.3.3!
 Playing it on anything lower that that won't work right and you may lose progress.
 You have been warned.
 - The mod is likely not multiplayer compatible!
 Not tested.
 - Due to the way data is saved, mod may cause ini bloat if played with too many mods for a long time.
 The data is at the bottom of your config file in a separate section.
 If ini bloat really bothers you, this mod probably isn't for you.
 At the moment there is no other way to store data between saves.